fyngyrz/NWS-Temperature/README.md

 with my general impression of pretty much everything the USG is involved in.

+I should note that Anchorage, AK, \(xxxMTRanc\) did *not* work.
+Despite being well west of where I am.
+So there's that, too.

 ## Configuration

 First, change `wgetloc` to the path to the `wget` command, including a